Henrique-Peixoto/typescript-the-net-ninja/README.md

 ```ts
 let cars: string[];
 ```
-Here you are saying that <i>cars</i> is an array of string array.
+Here you are saying that <i>cars</i> is a string array.
 One thing to notice is that you are not initializing the array, so when you try to push something into it
 ```ts
 cars.push('Lightning McQueen');
 ```